The fine neo-classical Church of All Saints at Hassop.

 The Vigil Service was followed by a delightful Reception in the garden of Hassop Hall, just next door to the church.
 Here, members Cons.
 Anne Sterland and Col. Julian Tyson Woodcock.

 With our Treasurer, Chev.
 Nigel Sterland and Grand Secretary to the International Council, Chev.
 Matthew Jackson in the gardens of Hassop Hall.

-At a rather good Dinner in Hassop Hall, the Chancellor, Fr Mark Lawler with one of our new members Confrere Jonathan Battye, a teacher of History at Chavagnes International College.
+At a rather good Dinner in Hassop Hall, the Chancellor, Fr Mark Lawler with one of our new members Chev.
+Jonathan Battye, a teacher of History at Chavagnes International College.

 We don't go in for too many speeches - toasts follow dinner but the Grand Prior did welcome our guests, including the Mayor of Erewash, His Worship Kewal Singh Athwal and his wife.

 The Investiture took place at Bakewell Parish Church.

 In the background you can see the Octavius Chamber Choir, who are based in Blackburn, Lancashire.
 They travelled down and provided excellent music at the Service.
 The music was conducted by Mr David Scott-Thomas, the Choir's Musical Director and the Organist was Mr Sam Hudson, the Organist and Director of Music at Blackburn Cathedral.